taiyun/knitr-gsoc/proposal.md

 I got my bachelor degree in Science from Central South University, and currently I am a graduate student majored in Probability and Mathematical Statistics at School of Statistics, Renmin University of China.
 My statistical background enables me to have a good knowledge of mathematics and programming.
 My curriculum vitae is [here](https://docs.google.com/open?id=0Bz0D2DDMGlCea1BKNVlNZDhUMHVsdXZiaHJOMnN3dw).

 ## Experience of Dynamic Reports
 I was once a internship analyst for Chier Geotechnical Company, and I participated in a railway engineering project of China Railway Seventh Group Corporation(CRSG) in my junior year at CSU.
 What I did was using some classical models to analyse the roadbed settlement data (RSD) with R, plotting the RSD time series graphs and writing the reports.
-However, there are more than 5 hundred RSD, so I  had no time to writing these reports almost repetitively.
+However, there are more than 5 hundred RSD, hence I  had no time to writing these reports almost repetitively.
 Fortunately, I found Friedrich Leisch's great job **Sweave**, then I finished the job with great pleasure.

 After this project, I realized the importance of dynamic report generation.
+I often generated reports, slides with Sweave (sometimes with **highlight** package).
-And I think we should let non-LaTeX users enjoy this skill, and the reports should be more beautiful and support richer format, such as HTML, PDF, WORD, etc. After following and learning Yihui's knitr,  I was very excited about this job.
-I wrote some of my assignments with knitr with great convenient and I hope knitr be more powerful.
+And I think non-LaTeX users should also have chances to enjoy this great skill, moreover, the reports should be more beautiful and support more formats, especially HTML and PDF.

+After following and learning Yihui's **knitr**,  I was very excited about it for its beauty and flexibility.
+I wrote some of my assignments with knitr with great convenience and I hope knitr be more powerful,  especially for generating and maintaining dynamic web; so I apply this project to fulfill the related tasks.